w8r/martinez/README.md

 ### Features

-The algorithm of Matrinez et al. was extended to work with multipolygons without cascading.
+The algorithm of Martinez et al. was extended to work with multipolygons without cascading.

 ### Authors